Stock market today: Wall Street ticks higher with hopes US may avoid default

 NEW YORK (AP) — Wall Street is drifting higher Wednesday, though it remains stuck in the tight range where it’s been for a month and a half.

-The S&P 500 was 0.4% higher in early trading, on pace for a seventh straight week where it moves by less than 1%.
+The S&P 500 was 0.4% higher in midday trading, on pace for a seventh straight week where it moves by less than 1%.
 That would be its longest such streak since 2018.
-The Dow Jones Industrial Average was up 133 points, or 0.4%, at 33,145, as of 9:45 a.m.
-Eastern time, while the Nasdaq composite was 0.3% higher.
+The Dow Jones Industrial Average was up 130 points, or 0.4%, at 33,142, as of 11 a.m.
+Eastern time, while the Nasdaq composite was 0.4% higher.

 Markets got some lift from hopes that the U.S. government may avoid a first-ever default on its debt.
 House Speaker Kevin McCarthy said late Tuesday that Democrats and Republicans could reach a deal by the end of the week, though the two sides remain far apart.

 They’re staring down a June 1 deadline, which is when the U.S. government could default on its debt unless Congress allows it to borrow more.
-A default could rock the financial system because Treasurys are assumed to be the safest possible investment on Earth, and economists say it would likely cause widespread damage across the economy.
+A default could rock the financial system because Treasurys are seen as the safest possible investment on Earth, and economists say it would likely cause widespread damage across the economy.

 The debt negotiations are just one of the issues hanging over Wall Street.
 Worries are also high about a possible recession hitting later this year because of much higher interest rates meant to get painful inflation under control.